 Bake the dish in a hot oven (200C/400F) for about 30 minutes, or until the top is nicely browned and the sauce is bubbling hot.
 Let the dish cool off for a few minutes before serving.

-NOTES: The success of this simple dish will rely heavily on the quality of its ingredients.
+The success of this simple dish will rely heavily on the quality of its ingredients.
 Besides the endives themselves, which should be fresh, of course, and ideally free of any green leaves, you want to use the best quality ham and cheese you can afford.
 If you use packaged ham slices and supermarket ‘Swiss cheese’, you will wind up with something tasty enough but pretty pedestrian.
 Use real, good ham and true gruyère and you will have something very special indeed.

 You can save some time by simply parboiling or, better yet, steaming the endives in lieu of braising.
 Many if not most recipes call for it, in fact, and it takes only about 10-15 minutes.
 But I find that braising in butter makes a subtle but significant difference in taste and texture.
 And, not to nag, but let me repeat: draining the endives any excess liquid is perhaps the single most important ‘trick’ to success, so don’t forget!

-This dish can be served on its own as a hefty starter.
+Belgian Endive and Ham Gratin can be served on its own as a hefty starter.
 As a main course, it is often accompanied by potatoes, being Belgian, some pommes frites would be an obvious choice, although I find they go very nicely with either mashed or even just plain steamed potatoes which are delicious dipped in that mornay sauce….